China's 2014 growth in focus as leaders met on reform plans

 Already this week, new standards have been issued for local officials.
 Their performance will no longer be based simply on their region's growth rate, but will include resource and environmental costs, debt levels and work safety.

-Promotions will also depend on how officials boost technological innovation, employment, household incomes and social security, the central organisation department said.
+Promotions will also depend on how officials boost technological innovation, employment, household incomes and social security, the central organization department said.

 The overall intention is to restructure China's economy so it is driven by consumption and services, as is the case in Western economies, rather than by exports and investment.